expo/expo/docs/pages/build-reference/how-tos.md

 ## How to use private package repositories

-- Configure your project in a way that relies on the `NPM_TOKEN` env variable to authenticate with private repositories
+- Configure your project in a way that relies on the `NPM_TOKEN` env variable to authenticate with private repositories.
 - Add `NPM_TOKEN` to your account or project's secrets.
 See the [secret environment variables](/build-reference/variables/#using-secrets-in-environment-variables) docs to learn how to do this.

 <ImageSpotlight alt="Secret creation UI filled" src="/static/images/eas-build/environment-secrets/secrets-create-filled.png" />